 What is it about?

-This study examines how major international organizations – the World Bank, OECD, UNESCO, UNICEF and the Inter-American Development Bank – work within Brazil’s education sector.
-While they share global goals, collaboration at the country level is limited.
-They often operate separately or connect in short-term, practical ways.
+This study examines how major international organizations — the World Bank, OECD, UNESCO, UNICEF and the Inter-American Development Bank — operate within Brazil’s education sector.
+Although they share broad global goals, collaboration at the country level is limited.
+They often work separately or connect in short-term, practical ways.
 The findings show that local context strongly shapes these interactions, revealing a gap between global coordination and what happens in practice.
+However, the study also suggests that when financial support is linked to joint initiatives, it can create incentives for local collaboration — even if that collaboration remains shaped by local context.

 Featured Image